 Looking back, it probably would have been easier to explain that Muslims believe there is an overwhelmingly huge significance to the spiritual, unseen side of Ramadan.
-However, I decided to explain to my classmates on the tangible, worldly social benefits that the month of Ramadan brought, using a common ground we shared – Economics.
+However, I decided to explain to my classmates the tangible, worldly social benefits that the month of Ramadan brought, using a common ground we shared – Economics.

 “Ramadan is a month of charity.
-Since Muslims aren’t having lunch for the entire month, all that benefit we had is to be channelled to the poor and needy.
+Since Muslims aren’t having lunch for the entire month, all that benefit we had is to be channeled to the poor and needy.
 So all we need to do is to channel our lunch money to the poor since we will not be having lunch during Ramadan.”

-In response, I remember my friend conceding that pledging one’s lunch would be a good idea, if it was indeed carried out.
+In response, I remember my friend conceding that pledging one’s lunch would be a good idea if it was indeed carried out.

 And so, the matter was left there.